Approved by the AFSA Governing Board on 9/20/17.

 The AFSA-PAC was created by the Governing Board of the American Foreign Service Association to further AFSA's goal of making the U.S. Foreign Service a more effective agent of United States international leadership.
-AFSA-PAC does this by helping to reelect Senators and Representatives who support a strong, effective Foreign Service.
+AFSA-PAC does this by supporting the reelection of Senators and Representatives who support a strong, effective Foreign Service.

 The PAC shall have three officers: the Treasurer, Assistant Treasurer, and Keeper of Records.
 The AFSA Governing Board shall elect all three officers by majority vote for a term of two years.
-These appointments shall occur one year after each new AFSA Governing Board takes office.
-The AFSA Governing Board is empowered to fill any vacancies in the officer positions occurring during the two year term.
-The AFSA Governing Board may replace these officers as it sees fit at any time.
-All three PAC officers must be registered with the Federal Elections Commission (FEC).
+The AFSA Governing Board may replace these officers.
+All PAC officers must be registered with the Federal Elections Commission (FEC).

 The PAC Treasurer must be a retiree AFSA member in good standing.
 The Assistant Treasurer may be any retiree AFSA member in good standing or an employee of AFSA.
 The Keeper of Records shall be an employee of AFSA.

-The Treasurer (or registered assistant treasurer) is responsible for:
+The Treasurer and the registered Assistant Treasurer are responsible for:

 In the absence of the Treasurer, the Assistant Treasurer of the PAC may perform the duties assigned to the Treasurer.

-The PAC shall be governed by a Committee consisting of six (6) retiree or associate (not more than 2) AFSA members in good standing and the PAC Treasurer.
-The AFSA Governing Board will elect committee members by majority vote for a term of two years.
-The appointment of Committee members shall occur one year after each new AFSA Governing Board takes office.
-The AFSA Governing Board is empowered to fill any vacancies in the Committee occurring during the two year term.
-The Committee will elect its own chair.
+The PAC shall be governed by a committee consisting of retiree or associate AFSA members in good standing and the PAC Treasurer.
+The AFSA Governing Board will elect committee members by majority vote.

 The PAC has the right to solicit contributions from AFSA members at any time.
 The PAC will not knowingly solicit contributions from an active duty AFSA member at his or her government office.